sib-swiss/shell-scripting-training/exercises/instructions/exercises_project.md

 ## Exercise 3.1 - Program logic

-Now that we are familiar with the task at hand, let's start by laying out the different steps that will have to be carried-out.
+Now that we are familiar with the task at hand, let's start by laying out the different steps that will have to be carried-out by our script.

 <br>